Nabavi2/React-Native-Shop-App/README.md

 # React Native Online Shop App

 This application developed for selling and buying online products.
-I used this technology and framework  for development of  this app : React Native(framework), React Native Elements(library), Firebase (for handalling requests) .
+I used thesd technology and framework  for development of  this app : React Native(framework), React Native Elements(library), Firebase (for handalling requests) .

 Everyone can use this application for buying and selling thier products in the internet .(this application is for free).